From LLMs to Actions: Latent Codes as Bridges in Hierarchical Robot Control: Method

 Moreover, we enrich our training material with additional datasets designed to prompt specific behaviors from the language model.
 One such data source is reasoning data, where the model is tasked with a more abstract goal and must reason about the scene to accomplish the goal.
 Such examples are framed within a chat-like interaction, encouraging the model to articulate its reasoning process before executing the \act~command.
 For example, ``User: $x_{img}$ Can you ${x_{txt}}$?
 Assistant: I will $x_{goal}$ \act".
 Where ${x_{txt}}$ does not explicitly specify the target object and location.
 If ${x_{txt}}$ is ``move the block closest to the bottom right to the block of a similar color", the assistant's response, $x_{goal}$, provides an explanation of the task, such as ``I will move the blue cube on the bottom right to the blue moon".

 We also study long-horizon tasks and incorporate training sequences that require the model to plan and execute multiple steps to achieve a goal.
 This is achieved by defining task stages (start, regular, transition, stop) and incorporating the previous action as context in the language model's input.
-One example of such long-horizon tasks is: ``User: $x_{img}$ Can you sort the red blocks into the bottom left corner?"
-To solve this task, the model needs to understand which blocks are red and come up with a plan to break this long-horizon task down into two trajectories by first moving the red pentagon and next moving the red moon.
-Additionally, the model should understand if the subtask is finished and decide if it needs to switch to the next subtask to complete the long-horizon task or keep doing the previous task.
-We manually set the beginning of this long-horizon task as the ``start" stage.
-We prompt the model with the high-level task description and let it initiate the first subtask.
-Timesteps within one subtask are labeled as the ``regular" stage, where the model needs to know that it is still working on the current subtask and should do so until it is complete.
-We define the ``transition" stage at the end of one subtask and the start of the next subtask.
-The model should be able to recognize that the previous task is finished and start working on the next subtask.
-At the ``end" stage when the long-horizon task is done, we prompt the model to conclude the task and predict null actions to ensure the policy won't keep doing random movements.
-The detailed templates for this long-horizon data generation are provided in Appendix \ref{append:dataset_details_long_horizon}.
 This strategy trains the model to recognize task progression and adapt its actions accordingly, enabling it to manage tasks with evolving objectives.
 Through this dataset strategy, our model is finely tuned as a versatile tool capable of understanding and executing a wide range of language-guided actions.

-We collected 400 trajectories for each reasoning task and 1200 trajectories for each long horizon task.
-We use an oracle scripted policy \cite{lynch2021language} to generate the data automatically.
-The oracle is provided the underlying ground truth target object and target location, which can be extracted from the simulation state.